THE DESIGN PROCESS

 Initial Meeting: We meet in person (or by phone) to discuss and prioritize your “wish list” of desires and needs.
 We will ask questions to get a complete understanding of the scope involved.
 From this meeting, we’ll prepare a written proposal for the work involve.
 There are no surprises – we are completely up front about all cost involved with the design.
 The only time any cost would be subject to change is if you modify the scope of the work – like adding a roof top deck – while in the middle of the project.

 Schematic Design: Upon acceptance of our proposal, we begin work.
 We start by obtaining all existing conditions – field measurements, pictures, site plans, etc. This is the initial design scheme that seeks to define the general scope, needs and desires, and conceptualize the design in a visual manner.
 It’s here that we present layouts and sketches conveying the custom needs our client communicated to this point.
-These layout and sketches, though preliminary in nature, will provide the client with the opportunity to verify that their needs have been correctly interpreted – along with the functional relationships between various activities.
+These layouts and sketches, though preliminary in nature, will provide the client with the opportunity to verify that their needs have been correctly interpreted – along with the functional relationships between various activities.
 Budget cost begin to develop based on our knowledge and understanding of cost in the industry.

 Design Development: At this stage, the client has given the approval of layouts and concepts developed in the Schematic Design.
 We now take this to the next step where all data developed from conversation and layouts are now worked out in greater detail.
 A clear and coordinated description of all aspects of the design are worked out, providing a scope for the Construction Document.
 Decisions regarding Architectural, Structural, Mechanical, Plumbing, Electrical and Fire Protection Systems will be worked out, providing for cost analysis.
 It’s in this phase that site plan, floor plans, exterior elevations are given review and approval by the client prior to starting the Construction Documents.